 Introduction

 The famous black shales of Perledo, Italy, have yielded one of the first known fossil assemblages from the Middle Triassic of the Alps.
 The first report on Triassic fishes from Perledo is found in Balsamo-Crivelli (1839), including the description of only two fish specimens.
-From that very modest beginning, a total of 30 fish species, mostly ray-finned fishes except of one shark and one coelacanth, had been named over the following hundred years (Balsamo-Crivelli 1839; Bellotti 1857; Bassani 1886; Deecke 1889; De Alessandri 1910).
+From that very modest beginning, a total of 30 fish species, mostly ray-finned fishes except for one shark and one coelacanth, had been named over the following hundred years (Balsamo-Crivelli 1839; Bellotti 1857; Bassani 1886; Deecke 1889; De Alessandri 1910).
 Unfortunately, most of the type specimens were lost during World War II and many of those taxa remain dubious or placed under synonymy.

 The main collection of fishes from the Triassic of Perledo was housed at the Natural History Museum in Milan (MCSM), Italy, but it is completely lost (Lombardo, pers. comm.
 April 26, 2023).
 However, a smaller collection of the Perledo fish fauna was brought to Frankfurt am Main, Germany, and is conserved in the fossil vertebrate collection of the Senckenberg Research Institute and Natural History Museum (SMF).
 The Frankfurt collection (“Rüppel collection”) was studied by Deecke (1889) and included 37 specimens, 28 of them survived World War II.
 Within the original collection, Deecke identified several of the species published by Bellotti (1857).
 However, Deecke referred most of these species to different genera, some of which were newly proposed.
 Additionally, he described four new taxa.